Fuinn/mos-interface-py/docs/start.rst

 An MOS account is required to obtain an authentication token.

-The MOS authentication token may be obtained by logging in to the `MOS Frontend <https://mos.fuinn.ie>`_ and clicking the username in the top right corner.
+The MOS authentication token may be obtained by logging into the `MOS Frontend <https://mos.fuinn.ie>`_ and clicking the username in the top right corner.

-The token is passed through the ``Interface()`` function documented in the :ref:`ref`.
-The token may be explicitly passed through in the Python function, or as is implicit in the example below, set as an environment variable.
+When creating an :ref:`ref_interface` object, the token may be passed as an argument.
+Otherwise, it is assumed to be stored in an environment variable.

 Example